clustergarage/argus/jekyll/index.md

 section:
   title: Why would I use Argus?
   subtitle: |
-    To pass your audits in a brave new world using a familiar, undefeatable solution.
+    Gain insight into directory and file changes for apps in your Kubernetes cluster; be confident come assessment time.
 cta:
   title: Didn't find an answer to your question?
-  subtitle: (Words are hard.)
-We'd like to hear your input.
+  subtitle: We'd like to hear your input.
   button_text: Contact Us
   button_url: /contact/
 ---